-The other way to work with open source platforms is if you have no time, but do have sufficient funds - you can hire someone to do the job for you, using every nook and cranny in platform’s code to make your e-commerce site exactly how you want it to be.
+The other way to work with open source platforms is to have sufficient funds, and maybe less.
+Then you can hire someone to do the job for you, using every nook and cranny in the platform’s code to make your e-commerce site exactly how you want it.

 Magento Community Edition

 Although Magento Community Edition is not as popular as WooCommerce, it is still well-known, with 200,000+ users.
 It lacks some features of its paid counterpart, Magento Enterprise Edition, but it is still a good choice for anyone who is looking for a free open source platform.

 One of OpenCart’s catchphrases might as well be “appearance matters” as it contains over 2,700 different themes, available for free use.
 The platform itself is used on a little less than 600k e-commerce sites - and almost 5,000 of those are in the top-1 million sites on Alexa.com.
 Not bad for a somewhat small e-commerce platform.

 OpenCart’s active and welcoming community is one of the main positive points.
 Most of its user base is from the US (even though the platform itself was created in Hong Kong).
 That being said, OpenCart is a multilingual service that works with multiple currencies, offers 8 different shipping methods and over twenty payment gateways.

 One of the most prominent features of OpenCart is its “turnkey” nature - meaning you don’t have to work with lines and lines of code from the beginning.